jdossgollin/lab-guide/docs/index.md

     We seek to do what is right, not what is easy, and acknowledge when we fall short.

 !!! success "Humility"
-    Our work informs decisions that affect the real lives of real people, whose individual values and preferences we cannot know.
+    Our work informs decisions that affect the real lives of real people, whose individual values and preferences we do not know.
     We understand the limitations of our expertise and celebrate the academic and community partners with whom we produce knowledge.
-    We mitigate our limitations by actively seeking out diverse perspectives and challenging our preexisting assumptions.
+    We mitigate our own limitations by actively seeking out diverse perspectives and challenging our preexisting assumptions.

 !!! success "Open Science"
     We make our research accessible to all levels of an inquiring society, amateur or professional.